AI in Cybersecurity: The Double-Edged Sword

 4. Fraud Detection

-In industries like finance, AI is already detecting anomalies that indicate fraudulent activity, helping protect businesses and customers alike.
+In industries like finance, AI is already detecting anomalies that indicate fraudulent activity, reducing financial and reputational exposure.

 The Dark Side: How Cybercriminals Use AI

-As defenders get smarter, so do attackers.
+As defensive capabilities evolve, adversarial capabilities evolve in parallel.
 AI gives cybercriminals new capabilities to scale, personalize, and automate their campaigns.

 1. Smarter, Scalable Phishing